 The Baitfish Fly and Pattern

-The first fly pattern that a tarpon angler may choose is a baitfish fly and pattern, such as a mullet, pilchard, or sardine-style fly.
-These fly patterns are almost all identical in size, ranging from 2.5 to 3.5 inches, and typically represent/reflect similar colors and features such as a large, reflective eye, tapered tail, and shades of white, green, gray, and blue—all commonly associated with many baitfish patterns.
+The first fly pattern that a tarpon angler may choose to cast is a baitfish fly and pattern, such as a mullet, pilchard, or sardine-style fly.
+These tarpon flies are almost all identical in size, ranging from 2.5 to 3.5 inches, and typically represent/reflect similar colors and features such as a large, reflective eye, flash, tapered feather tail, and shades of white, green, orange, gray, and blue—all commonly associated with many baitfish patterns.

-These baitfish patterns work well when fishing for tarpon, among other saltwater and flats-dwelling species, such as snook and bonefish.
-The fly patterns often represent the typical baitfish forage found in the specific areas on the flats—whether it’s finger mullet swimming the sandy mud flats, a school of pilchards tightly hugging the mangrove edge, or even sardines balling over the grass flats.
+These simple patterns work well when fishing for tarpon, among other saltwater and flats-dwelling predatory fish, such as snook, permit, redfish, and bonefish.
+The fly patterns often represent the typical baitfish profile found in the specific areas on the flats—whether it’s finger mullet swimming the sandy mud flats, a school of pilchards tightly hugging the mangrove edge, or even sardines balling over the grass flats.

 These fly patterns are identical to the baitfish typically found in that particular area of the ecosystem, where the tarpon have learned feeding habits and patterns where they periodically feed on these baitfish throughout the year.
 We find most commonly during the winter and fall that these baitfish patterns work really well to connect with the tarpon that’s moving and staging on the flats.